minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-multiple-cups-inside-others.md

   thumb:
 ---

 Plastic cups can be placed inside one another.
 You can put the treats in every cup or you can put the treat only in the last cup.
-You can also tape these cups together with maskingtape.
+You can also tape these cups together with masking tape.

 For example I used the small dog treat buckets, as you can see in the pictures.
 I taped five of these buckets together and I only put the treats in one of the buckets.
 Miki got the treats out about in two minutes.